LeonSu070/WeAreFamilyV2/README.md

 ## Run

-Open `public/index.html` directly in your browser.
+Open `index.html` directly in your browser.
 The page includes `familyData.js` which defines a global `familyData` variable, so no web server is required.
-The `public/familyData.js` file includes a `root` field specifying the ID of the family member used as the single root node of the displayed tree.
+The `familyData.js` file includes a `root` field specifying the ID of the family member used as the single root node of the displayed tree.
 Only that tree is rendered on the page.

+## Interactions

+- **Single click** a member or spouse to toggle display of their children.
+- **Double click** a member or spouse to reload the tree using that person as the new root.
+- Single-click actions wait a short delay so that a double click will cancel them.

+## Customizing Data

+The tree data lives in `familyData.js`.
+You can pass a `root_id` query parameter when opening `index.html` to start from a different root member.